placebeyondtheclouds/placebeyondtheclouds.github.io/README.md

 ## Steps to reproduce (on Linux)

 > [!CAUTION]
-> Do **NOT** put API keys, passwords, or any other sensitive information in the source code if it's hosted on GitHub Pages.
+> Do **NOT** put API keys, passwords, or any other sensitive information into the source code if it's hosted on GitHub Pages.

 - install the dependencies
 ```bash